-• First, JNF alleges that, by acting as the U.S. fiscal agent for the BNC, the USCPR supports Hamas.
+- First, JNF alleged that, by acting as the U.S. fiscal agent for the BNC, the USCPR supported Hamas.
 The BNC was established in 2008 to promote boycott of Israel as “a central form of civil resistance,” responding to a call from more than 170 Palestinian civil society organizations.
 The BNC is not on the U.S. FTO list.
 The plaintiffs allege that one of BNC’s members, the Palestinian National and Islamic Forces (PNIF), which also is not on the U.S. FTO list but includes Hamas, has an unnamed representative on the BNC Secretariat.
-The motion to dismiss says, “The Complaint attempts to connect the BNC to Hamas through the PNF, Compl. ¶¶ 70-85, but none of these allegations relate to any conduct by the U.S. Campaign.” (p.
-4) It further notes that because “the BNC is a coalition of organizations, one of which is another coalition representing numerous Palestinian groups, some of which have been designated as FTOs- Plaintiffs seek to hold the US Campaign liable for supporting terrorism.”
+The motion to dismiss said, “The Complaint attempts to connect the BNC to Hamas through the PNF, Compl. ¶¶ 70-85, but none of these allegations relate to any conduct by the U.S. Campaign.” (p.
+4) It further noted that because “the BNC is a coalition of organizations, one of which is another coalition representing numerous Palestinian groups, some of which have been designated as FTOs- Plaintiffs seek to hold the US Campaign liable for supporting terrorism.”

 JNF filed its opposition to the Motion to Dismiss on May 19, 2020.
-It repeatedly claims, without factual support, that the BNC is comprised of listed Foreign Terrorist Organizations.
+It repeatedly claimed, without factual support, that the BNC is comprised of listed Foreign Terrorist Organizations.
 It makes extensive claims against Hamas and then argues that USCPR should be held liable for Hamas’ actions based on a “chain of liability” theory.